Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: IceCube-Gen2: the road to precision neutrino astrophysics

-There are also some local sensitivity improvements for mediator masses of $\sim 4 \, \mathrm{MeV}$, $\sim 20 \, \mathrm{MeV}$, and $\sim 30 \, \mathrm{MeV}$: the first corresponds to the mediator mass at which the second absorption dip is above the smallest detectable energy; and the last two are due to $\nu$SI spectral features having the same energy as the Glashow resonance, which increases their statistics.
+There are also some local sensitivity improvements for mediator masses of $\sim 4 \, \mathrm{MeV}$, $\sim 20 \, \mathrm{MeV}$, and $\sim 30 \, \mathrm{MeV}$.
+These correspond to the mediator masses at which $\nu$SI spectral features either enter the Gen2 spectrum; or have the same energy as the Glashow resonance, which increases their statistics.

 The sensitivity decreases again for $M_\phi \gtrsim 20 \, \mathrm{MeV}$, the mediator masses above which the highest-energy $\nu$SI dip is at energies $E_\mathrm{dep} \gtrsim 10^7 \, \mathrm{GeV}$.
 Although there are still other $\nu$SI features in the spectrum, the poor statistics at high energies dramatically reduces the sensitivity.
-Notice that this particular mediator mass above which Gen2 loses sensitivity depends on the spectral index, which sets the highest energy neutrinos that can be detected: we have checked that changing the spectral index to 2.0 or 3.0 only changes the higher end of the Gen2 sensitivity by about a factor of 2 in $M_\phi$.
-The other aspects of the Gen2 sensitivity line are insensitive to the assumed spectral index.
+For these mediator masses, in contrast to $2 \, \mathrm{MeV} \lesssim M_\phi \lesssim 20 \, \mathrm{MeV}$, additional statistics from higher energy detectors could significantly increase the sensitivity to $\nu$SI.
+Note that this particular mediator mass above which Gen2 loses sensitivity depends on the spectral index, which sets the highest energy neutrinos that can be detected.